prayankvishwakarma/Notes/README.md

 Open/Closed Principle: Software entities should be open for extension but closed for modification.
 Use interfaces/abstractions so new behavior can be added without repeatedly changing existing code.
 Strategy and Factory patterns often help.

+Liskov Substitution Principle: A subtype should be usable wherever its parent type is expected without breaking correctness.
+Classic warning: if Penguin extends Bird but Bird.fly() is assumed, the abstraction is probably wrong.

 Single Responsibility Principle: A class should have one reason to change.